lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 local val
 ```

+> [!IMPORTANT]
-> **Hard rule:** Lily Studio does not abbreviate identifiers.
-Use the complete descriptive name every time.
+> **Hard rule:** **Lily Studio does not abbreviate identifiers.
+Use the complete descriptive name every time.**

-Lily Studio does not abbreviate names.
-Variables, functions, fields, modules, types, callbacks, configuration values, and other identifiers should use the full descriptive word instead of shortened forms, even when an abbreviation may be commonly understood.
+**Lily Studio does not abbreviate names.** Variables, functions, fields, modules, types, callbacks, configuration values, and other identifiers should use the full descriptive word instead of shortened forms, even when an abbreviation may be commonly understood.

 ---